 Fins from up to 73 million sharks are used in shark fin soup every year

 As apex predators, sharks play a crucial role in maintaining marine biodiversity.
 Yet fins from up to 73 million sharks are used in shark fin soup each year.
 Consumption of this luxury dish has led to overfishing of many vulnerable shark species, as well as to the inhumane practice of finning.
-WildAid is campaigning to reduce shark fin consumption in China, Hong Kong and Thailand, and to secure further restrictions to the global shark fin trade.
+WildAid is campaigning to reduce shark fin consumption in China, Hong Kong, Taiwan and Thailand, and to secure further restrictions to the global shark fin trade.

 More than 70 shark species are at risk of extinction.